hadeirani1/gifTest/README.md

 Below you can find all working steps headlines:

-- create new project:
+- Create new project:

-laravel new testProj
+laravel new gifAppTest

 - Create GIF controller: